 Have your water heater pilot light won’t stay lit?
-Water heater pilot light holds important key to heat the water at your home.
+Water heater pilot light holds an important key to heat the water at your home.
 It is used to light the gas for water heating so you can have hot water.
 If there is a malfunction, the water heater pilot light won’t light and can’t heat the water.

 Table of Contents